 You know all about listing on eBay, right?
-Perhaps you’ve done it before, or you’ve read our guide to making money with the online auction giant.
-Or you might be avoiding it (plenty of security experts would say this is a good idea) completely, or prefer to list your classic toys for sale on dedicated websites and forums.
+Perhaps you’ve done it before, or perhaps you’ve read our guide to making money on eBay.
+Or you might be avoiding it completely, preferring to list your classic toys for sale on dedicated websites and forums.

 But you will need people to know about the auctions.
-What better way to do this than to share the auction on Twitter, Facebook, or perhaps even Snapchat or Instagram?
+What better way to do this than to share the auction on Twitter, Facebook, Snapchat, and/or Instagram?

-Ultimately, this is a choice that you have to make, and then stick to the decision.
-Either you need the money, or the space, or even both — or you don’t.
-But if you feel as though you’re going to regret selling these items, then don’t list them in the first place.
+Ultimately, this is a choice that you must make, and then stick to the decision.
+Either you need the money or the space, or even both, or you don’t.
+But if you feel as though you’re going to regret selling these items, don’t list them in the first place.